IWANABETHATGUY/tower-lsp-boilerplate/README.md

-# Boilerplate for a  rust language server powered by `tower-lsp`
+# boilerplate for a  rust language server powered by `tower-lsp`
 ## Introduction
 This repo is a template for `tower-lsp`, a crate that let you write a language server more easily.
 ## Development